Raydiation/Reversi-with-Minimax/README.md

 Use only Minimax is not powerful enough I think.

 ### MCTS and UCT
 I try to implement MCTS for searching, there might have some bug(?) need to be fixed up?
-And I have not implement UCT yet.

 But I think it's a little powerful than Minimax.

+How to decide the parameter C in UCT algorithm?

-Next I'll try to combine these two searching stategy
+Next I'll try to combine these two searching stategy.

 -------